sfu-bigdata/bd-glossary/Glossary.md

 ### NO-SQL DATABASE

 A type of database designed to handle [large](#advanced-research-computing) volumes of data that [may not have a structure](#flexible-schema).  [#storage](#storage)

+### Null values

+Null or NULL is a special marker to indicate that a value does not exist.
+A null value indicates a lack of a value, which is not the same thing as a value of zero. [^50] [#lesson-06](#lesson-06)

 ### PREDICTIVE ANALYTICS